komala033/komala033.github.io/research.md

 layout: single
 title: Research
 ---
 I am interested in Analytic Number Theory.
 Particularly, I have worked on multiplicative order of elements modulo prime p (relating to Artin's Primitve Root Conjecture).
-You can find a submitted paper here. <br/>
+You can find a submitted paper <a href="https://arxiv.org/abs/2006.15200" target="_blank">here.</a> <br/>
 My advisor is Paul Pollack.